esbmc/esbmc/docs/CONTRIBUTING.md

 1. Does the code Follow the Standards defined in this document?
 1. Is the CI complaining?
 If so, is it because of the PR?
-If not, then this shouldn't block the merge (although it should be fixed asap) .
+If not, then this shouldn't block the merge (although it should be fixed asap).
    When this happens, one reviewer must manually compile and confirm that it is working.
 1. Check if the functionality is tested
 1. On WiP PRs, if the contributor asked for a review, ask for the author to put a to-do list

 ### Code Review

-1.Review each code line, paying extra attention to corner cases
+1. Review each code line, paying extra attention to corner cases
 1. If any changes are workarounds, see that it has an issue attached to it.
 1. The established way of doing things should be maintained.
 To change the established way, an issue must be created and the current PR shouldn't be put on hold.
 1. Check if the commit history is clean.